GodestJulien/Node-RED-Pizza/README.md

 ### Step 2 - Creating a Visual Recognition custom classifier

-Objectives : Teaching Watson New Tricks
+Objective : Teaching Watson New Tricks

 The Visual Recognition service is trained by providing example images for each classification bucket -- the more examples you provide, the better the accuracy.
 After Watson has trained itself on your images, then it will classify a new image that it has never seen before and calculate how confident it is that it belongs to one of your classification types.